Roboshark (film): Plot

 Navy SEALs track and engage Roboshark in the Pacific Place mall.
 The men's guns are minimally effective against its metal frame, slowing it down but ultimately failing to stop it and it kills them.
 Trish and Melody record the latter stages of the encounter and post it on YouTube, getting high numbers of views, but are disappointed to find that many people do not take the video seriously.
-Trish's teenage daughter Melody discovers that Roboshark is following her on Twitter, (Note: "Roboshark ... has a twitter account of his very own".) and realizes that it is not acting out of malignant intent but reacting defensively.
+Trish's teenage daughter Melody discovers that Roboshark is following her on Twitter, and realizes that it is not acting out of malignant intent but reacting defensively.
 In a close encounter with Melody, the alien's robotic form's colours switch from its usual aggressive red to a more "friendly" green.